To Ramlet el Bayda I chose to embark

 It was almost as if he had been untwined from his position in space and time, and flung forward an epoch or two, particularly because untwined from his position in space and time, and flung forward an epoch or two, was precisely what this man had been.

-The most questionable aspect of this peculiar matter was that this man, questionably and peculiarly enough, had in fact been, Genghis Khan.
+The most questionable aspect of this peculiar matter was that this man had in fact been Genghis Khan.
 (What Genghis Khan was doing in the 21st century and how his thoughts and actions were thoroughly depicted remain two of life’s greatest mysteries.
-Mainly because many experts falsely speculate that this whole story was actually made up by an absurdly sanguine sixteen-year-old Simon Rich wannabe with an unquenchable thirst for online popularity.)
+Mainly because many experts falsely speculate that this whole story was actually made up by an absurdly sanguine fifteen-year-old Simon Rich wannabe with an unquenchable thirst for online popularity.)

-As Genghis Khan sat there, feeling extremely desolate and betrayed, like a five-year-old that has lost sight of his mum at Target, an attractive, young-looking American blonde, that seemed as though she must have had a drink or seventeen too many, outrageously committed the abominable and often brutally punishable act of making eye contact without formally requesting permission to do so.
+As Genghis Khan sat there, feeling entirely desolate and betrayed, an attractive, young-looking American blonde, that seemed as though she must have had a drink or seventeen too many, outrageously committed the abominable and often brutally punishable act of making eye contact without formally requesting permission to do so.
 Oh how he’d love to set fire to her village and enslave its women.
 If only he’d known where in the world, if not a whole nother, his men were.

 “I like your boots, genuine leather?”
 Inquired the underdressed little outlaw.